Role models of greatness.

 Spread over nine linen panels and initially installed as a three-wall wraparound, The New Adam presented a vast, seemingly unbounded ocean of flesh.
 This work engaged a much older tradition in art, recalling countless female odalisques, as well as Michelangelo’s iconic image of Adam, whose pointing gesture Stevenson redirects inward, toward the body.
 Over 40 years later, the Guggenheim Museum New York was honored through an anonymous gift to have this landmark of art history join its permanent collection in 2005, but it has not been displayed since 2006.

 Eye of Lightning Billy (1962), Stevenson’s large-scale painting of the close-up of a human eye, was included in the pivotal exhibition The New Realists (1962), which also featured artists like Robert Rauschenberg, Andy Warhol, Robert Indiana and many others.
 The following year, Stevenson exhibited a 48-foot-high painting of the matador El Cordobas at the Eiffel Tower.
+It had to be taken down after four days because of the enormous traffic jams it caused.
 In the 1980s, while living in Key West, he incorporated references to Greco-Roman and Egyptian archetypes into his works.
-In the last decade, Stevenson has focused on sensuous paintings of the young model Christopher John.
+In the last decade of his life Stevenson focused on sensuous paintings of the young model Christopher John.

 Sources: Ron Clark and Ted Mann